DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 #### Description

 The Log column values on first row error property is a feature used for debugging purpose.
-It outputs error rows in plain text to your DataStage Job log.
+It outputs error rows in plain text to your DataStage job log.

 This creates the potential for error rows containing sensitive information to be divulged to unauthorised parties.